jrothrock/server_notes/README.md

 8. create new ssh key
     ```ssh-keygen -t rsa -b 4096```

-        - FWIW, RSA can be cracked by a quantum computer.
+    - FWIW, RSA can be cracked by a quantum computer, if you worry about that ish.

 9. Copy key to server.
     - ```ssh-copy-id -i ~/.ssh/{name of key}.pub “username@ip_address”```